 Laravel Disadvantages:

-I personally enjoy the following aspects of using Laravel for web application development:
+I enjoy the following aspects of using Laravel for web application development:

 - Installing packages and dependencies can be performed quickly via the command line.